-The Corporation's Employee Stock Option Plan is administered by the Committee.
-The Employee Stock Option Plan is designed to give each option holder an interest in preserving and maximizing shareholder value in the long term, to enable the Corporation to attract and retain individuals with experience and ability and to reward individuals for current performance and expected future performance.
+Option-Based Awards: The Corporation's Employee Stock Option Plan is administered by the Human Resources and Compensation Committee of the Board of Directors and is designed to give each option holder an interest in preserving and maximizing shareholder value in the long term, to enable the Corporation to attract and retain individuals with experience and ability and to reward individuals for current performance and expected future performance.
 The Committee has the sole discretion to determine the key employees to whom it recommends that grants of options be made and to determine the terms of the options forming part of such grant.
 The Committee prepares recommendations on the allocation of stock options and presents these recommendations to the Board of Directors for modification or approval.
 Any grant by and any determination made by the Committee requires confirmation by the Board of Directors.
+Due to the sharp decline in trading prices for the Common Shares, there were no stock option grants during 2008.